bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 But there are some edge cases where it could actually affect users.
 So when we were discussing at the beginning of the episode, I think that was this one and not the one we erased.
-I hope we mentioned anyways that a soft fork can in fact split the blockchain or even a hard fork any...
+I hope we mentioned anyways that a soft fork can in fact split the blockchain or even a hard fork.

 Sjors Provoost: 00:14:49